Chia-Network/clvm_tools_rs/HOW_CHIALISP_IS_COMPILED.md

     of program code to be used during compilation.
 The resulting code is stored in the macro set.

-Next, let desugaring takes place (my intention is to lift this out of codegen to a separate pass).
+Next, let desugaring takes place (it is intentded that this will be lifted out of codegen to a separate pass).

 Let desugaring inspects each defun (because they appear in the compiled code) for let forms and produces a list of new forms that must be re-inspected.
 When no